The History of Brandt Arbogast Farm

 The harvest is done manually.
 Only minimal technical assistance is possible for the transport of the baskets and the lifting of the mulch to protect the mounds.
 It is always the human eye that detects asparagus.
 This production is labour-intensive.
 This is why I have developed the valorization of our asparagus crop: 1st choice, 2nd choice, …

 Spring and summer are busy.
 But how do I occupy the days in the winter ?
 So I decided to develop my stalls at the markets about 10 years ago.

 First of all, with the help of Grandma Angèle, I made jams and then added blueberry muffins,… Then we started making soups, the good soups used to make our grandmothers : split pea, mushroom soup, vegetable…

 Supply and demand at the markets have changed.
 As time went by the farm invested in equipment : a kitchen, a laboratory, 2 “smoke” rooms, a sales outlet… and we are not finished yet.

 The kitchen team is made up of a master butcher-caterer Patess who is passionate about his job.
 He is supported in kitchen by his cooking assistant in the daily or weekly production of ready meals, soups, cakes, pies, quiches.

 Salting has no secrets for him.
 Smoked bacon, smoked ham,… Everything is a labour of love through the Christmas ” bredele “.
 During the holidays, they make foie gras, snail croustade,… and many other delicious and festive dishes.

-The weekly Wednesday morning market is Philippsbourg is hosted by Cédric.
+The weekly Friday afternoon market is Philippsbourg is hosted by Cédric, the vendor.